Three times a week, we do our podcast, Verdict with Ted Cruz.

 The assimilation isn't working for a very simple reason, Sean.

-In all of these places, all across Europe, the left finds it politically expedient to to bundle all these people together in in housing blocks in tenements, so that they get them to vote en masse for them.
+In all of these places all across Europe, the left finds it politically expedient to bundle all these people together in housing blocks, in tenements, so that they get them to vote en masse for them.

-There's no sign of any wider in integration with society.
+There's no sign of any wider integration with society.

-They have big satellite dishes on the outsiders of their houses because they want to receive foreign language television.
+They have big satellite dishes on the outsides of their houses because they want to receive foreign language television.

 Well, what you can see happening here is the perfect Petri dish conditions for radicalization happening.

-And that is not to say that every single person in these no-go zones will become a radicalized Muslim, but it is to say that you are allowing the conditions to foment.
+And that is not to say that every single person in these no-go zones will become a radicalized Muslim.

-And like you said, Sean, these people who have done this, these socialist parties, the center left parties, these establishment parties, they all have blood on their hands every single time an incident like this happens.
+And like you said, Sean, these people who have done this, these socialist parties, these center-left parties, these establishment parties, they all have blood on their hands every single time an incident like this happens.

-It's it's really pathetically sad, and you know, I kept asking the question and ask it today, and I've asked it on television, and I ask it and I I bring it up in commentary all the time, that you know, we're really talking about a very simple choice here, and that is the inconvenience of people that would like to visit our country versus gambling with the lives of the American people.
+And, you know, I kept asking the question and ask it today, and I've asked it on television, and I ask it, and I bring it up in commentary all the time, that, you know, we're really talking about a very simple choice here, and that is the inconvenience of people that would like to visit our country versus gambling with the lives of the American people.

-Philippine is when you when you look at the extreme vetting issue, doesn't that c doesn't it come down to those simple choices?
+Philip Haney, when you look at the extreme vetting issue, doesn't it come down to those simple choices?

 Well, when I was active duty, I interviewed hundreds of people from all over the world.

-The main problem that we're looking at is the fact that these core countries that we keep hearing about, except for Iran, which is the state sponsor of terrorism, don't have functioning governments.
+The main problem that we're looking at is the fact that these core countries that we keep hearing about, except for Iran, which is a state-sponsor of terrorism, don't have functioning governments.

 Why should we be expected to trust any information coming from a place that's ruled by violence and anarchy?